mamewotoko/malarm/README.md

 - release to Android market
 - make COOL widget to set alarm (make clock widget?)
 - write help page
-- fix crash bug when photo is long pressed
+- fix crash bug when photo of bijo-linux is long pressed
 - fix vibrator timing
 - fix bug when native player is used....
 - record wakeup time